statsmodels/statsmodels/docs/source/distributions.rst

 ------

 The `copula` sub-module provides classes to model the dependence between parameters.
-Copula are used to construct a multivariate joint distribution and provide a set of functions like sampling, PDF, CDF.
+Copulae are used to construct a multivariate joint distribution and provide a set of functions like sampling, PDF, CDF.

 .. module:: statsmodels.distributions.copula.api